NiekAukes/eca2/neca/tutorials/T2/README.md

 NECA uses blocks to display graphs and other visuals on your web page.
 There are multiple Block types available, all with their own .js file in the `static/lib` folder.
 Each block type has its own set of parameters, which can be found in the wiki entry on [blocks](https://github.com/NiekAukes/eca2/wiki/Blocks).

 ### Task 1: Create a line_chart block
-create a line chart block on your page. you can use the wiki page on [line charts (TODO!!)](https://github.com/NiekAukes/eca2/wiki/Blocks) to find out how to do this. make sure to give it a unique id, for example `my_chart`.
+create a line chart block on your page. you can use the wiki page on [line charts](line-chart) to find out how to do this. make sure to give it a unique id, for example `my_chart`.

 <details>
 <summary>Hint 1 (HTML)</summary>